umbraco/UmbracoDocs/Reference/Management/Models/DictionaryItem-v9.md

 versionFrom: 9.0.0
 verified-against: rc001
 meta.Title: "DictionaryItem Model"
-meta.Description: Represents a Dictionary Item.
-A Dictionary Item is what you see in the Translation / Dictionary tree.
+meta.Description: "Represents a Dictionary Item.
+A Dictionary Item is what you see in the Translation / Dictionary tree."
 ---

 # DictionaryItem